 Our open-air jeep bounced along with Stu and me in the back seat and, though tightly seat-belted in, we were flying around in the air laughing our heads off.
 We felt 6 years old and loved it!
 Trey asked if we wanted some fun and we screamed, “yes!”
 So he banked the jeep a few times off dunes and we felt like we were at Six Flags!!!
 Stu and I were in hysterical laughter!
 Good thing we are both little kids inside.

 As an unannounced bonus, Trey took us to a hogan he and his family had just built the previous Saturday.
-He became very serious, describing the emotion of tearing down the hogan where his grandparents lived for 42 years just two weeks ago.
+He became very serious, describing the emotion of tearing down the hogan where his grandparents had lived for 42 years only two weeks ago.

 We HIGHLY recommend Horseshoe Bend Canyon Tours for seeing both the Canyon and the Navajo side of Horseshoe Bend!
 The company is extremely professional, is family-owned and operated, and offers a lounge, coffee, restrooms, provides water, lollipops and protein bars and an unforgettable adventure.